Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/30_Smart_home.rst

 .. image:: ../_static/imgs/30_Smart_home/Chapter30_02.png
     :align: center

-When ESP8266 successfully connects to “ssid_Router”, serial monitor will print out the IP address assigned to ESP8266 by the router.
+When ESP8266 successfully connects to "ssid_Router", serial monitor will print out the IP address assigned to ESP8266 by the router.
 Access http://192.168.1.49 in a computer browser on the LAN.
 As shown in the following figure:

 .. image:: ../_static/imgs/30_Smart_home/Chapter30_03.png
     :align: center